AI Crawler Comparison 2026: GPTBot, ClaudeBot, Perplexity, Google, Grok & More

 Which strategy is right for you?

-Maximum AI visibility — allow all
+Maximum AI visibility – allow all except Bytespider

-Selective — prioritise Perplexity
+Selective – prioritise search-based crawlers

 Block training, allow search